Lockheed Martin F-22 Raptor: Modernization and upgrades

 Additional upgrades being tested include new sensors and antennas, integration of new weapons including the AIM-260 JATM, and reliability improvements such as more durable stealth coatings; the dedicated infrared search and track (IRST), originally deleted during Dem/Val, is one of the sensors added.
 Other developments include all-aspect IRST functionality for the Missile Launch Detector (MLD), (Note: All-aspect IRST functionality, called Infrared Defensive System (IRDS), is being developed for the F-22, with updated sensors called TacIRST.) manned-unmanned teaming (MUM-T) capability with uncrewed collaborative combat aircraft (CCA) or "loyal wingmen", and integration of the Gentex/Raytheon (later Thales USA) Scorpion helmet-mounted display (HMD).
 (Note: The original plan to integrate the Joint Helmet-Mounted Cueing System (JHMCS) was deferred due to costs and technical difficulties.
 In 2013, the newer Scorpion HMD was successfully tested on the F-22, but it was initially not deployed due to funding cuts.)
-To preserve the aircraft's stealth while enabling additional payload and fuel capacity, stealthy external carriage has been investigated since the early-2000s, with a low drag, low-observable external tank and pylon under development to increase stealthy combat radius.
-The F-22 has also been used a platform to test and apply technologies from the NGAD program.
+To preserve the aircraft's stealth while enabling additional payload and fuel capacity, stealthy external carriage has been investigated since the early 2000s, with a low drag, low-observable external tank and pylon under development to increase stealthy combat radius.
+The F-22 has also been used as a platform to test and apply technologies from the NGAD program.

 Not all proposed upgrades have been implemented.
 The planned Multifunction Advanced Data Link (MADL) integration was cut due to development delays and lack of proliferation.
 While Block 20 aircraft from Lot 3 onwards have been upgraded to Block 30/35 under the Common Configuration Plan, Lockheed Martin in 2017 had also proposed upgrading all remaining Block 20 training aircraft to Block 30/35 as well to increase numbers available for combat; this was not pursued due to other budget priorities.

 Aside from modernizations, the F-22's structural design and construction was improved over the course of the production run; for instance, aircraft from Lot 3 onwards had improved stabilators built by Vought.
 The fleet underwent a $350 million "structures repair/retrofit program" (SRP) to resolve problems identified during testing as well as address improper titanium heat treatment in the parts of early batches.
 By January 2021, all aircraft had gone through the SRP to ensure full service lives for the entire fleet.
-The F-22 has also been used to test and qualify alternative fuels, including a synthetic jet fuel consisting of 50/50 mix of JP-8 and a Fischer–Tropsch process-produced, natural gas-based fuel in August 2008, and a 50% mixture of biofuel derived from camelina in March 2011.
+The F-22 has also been used to test and qualify alternative fuels, including a synthetic jet fuel consisting of a 50/50 mix of JP-8 and a Fischer–Tropsch process-produced, natural gas-based fuel in August 2008, and a 50% mixture of biofuel derived from camelina in March 2011.